Undergraduate Academic Programs / Departments / Courses

 This course surveys the major advances in the biological sciences from prehistory to modern times.
 Emphasis is placed on the effect which past ideas have had on the evolution of Biology.

-PREREQUISITE: Biology 1310, 1320 and at least 4 Biology courses at the 2000 level.
+PREREQUISITE: Biology 1310, 1320 and at least 2 Biology courses at the 2000 level or above.
 Students registered in Bachelor of Wildlife Conservation Program may take this course after completion of Biology 1310.

 Three hours lecture and one hour discussion group a week